IJA Board of Directors

 (Lakota) Education Manager

-Sheena Roetman, Lakota, is the education manager for the Native American Journalists Association.
-Previously, Roetman spent six years as director of membership and programs at the Atlanta Press Club, as well as nearly 10 years as a freelance journalist.…
+Sheena Roetman, Lakota, is the education manager for the Indigenous Journalists Association.
+Previously, Roetman spent six years as director of membership and programs at the Atlanta Press Club, as well as nearly 10 years as a freelance journalist.
+Her…

 Justine Medina